YvesLangstonMays/MAPD/ReadMe.md

 - Annotating clusters with protein function, domain context, and disease relevance
 - Evaluating EGFR downstream signaling roles
 - tracing cytoskeletal adaptors vs nuclear feedback proteins

+## Use Of AI

+Large language models were used to quickly find relevant documentation for the used Python modules.

 ## Citation